 Beryllium (Be), chemical element or alkaline-earth metals of Group 2 (IIA) of the periodic table used largely in metallurgy to improve the properties of copper and nickel alloys.
 It is the first member of alkaline earth metals with a very small size and very high effecting nuclear charge.
-The alkaline earth metal, beryllium has chemical symbol Be, atomic number 4.
+The alkaline earth metal, beryllium has the chemical symbol Be, atomic number 4.

-It forms a hexagonal closed packed crystal lattice (HCP).
-The element, beryllium shows dispositive oxidation number or state by the liberation or sharing of two valence electrons.
+It forms a hexagonal closed-packed crystal lattice (HCP).
+It shows dipositive oxidation number or state by the liberation or sharing of two valence electrons.
 The first ionization energy is rather low than the second ionization energy of the beryllium atom.

 The concentration of beryllium is very low (2 to 6 ppm) on the earth’s crust.
 The small abundance of beryllium due to the transmutation of the Be atom under the natural bombardment of protons.
 The element is readily accessible through the minerals like Beryl (Be3Al2Si6O18) and Phenacite (Be2SiO4).
-It occurs in pegmatite rocks and forms large beautiful crystalline solids that are used as gems like Emerald (green colour) or aquamarine (bluish-green colour).
+It found in pegmatite rocks and forms large beautiful crystalline solids that are used as gems like Emerald (green colour) or aquamarine (bluish-green colour).

 The mineral beryl was roasted with sodium fluoride and Na2SiF6 at 700°C to 750°C to form insoluble Na3AlF6 and soluble Na2BeF4.
-The roasted mass is leached with boiling water to form sodium fluoberyllate solution.
+The roasted mass is leached with boiling water to form a sodium fluoberyllate solution.
 The extract is precipitated as Be(OH)2 by sodium hydroxide at pH scale 12.
 The precipitate reacts with NH4HF2 to form ammonium fluoberyllate and is heated with 900°C to form BeF2.
 The metal beryllium is produced by the reduction of BeF2 with magnesium at 1300°C.